Aquacade (satellite): History

 The name of the program, originally "Rhyolite", was changed to "Aquacade" in 1975 following the disclosure of the codeword "Rhyolite" in the trial of Christopher Boyce and Andrew Lee.

+National Reconnaissance Office co-founder Frank W. Lehan was involved in the program.

 The Rhyolite/Aquacade satellites, made by TRW, are rumored to have an umbrella-like reflecting dish 20 meters in diameter.
 They were succeeded by the Magnum/Orion and Mentor series of satellites.

 Satellites

-It is believed that at least four Rhyolite/Aquacade satellites were launched from Cape Canaveral between June 1970 and April 1978 on Atlas-Agena D launch vehicles, all of which sported distinctive elongated payload shrouds (presumably to house the satellite's large parabolic antenna).
-Secrecy around the program was tight and the initial Rhyolite mission in 1970 was the first space launch at Cape Canaveral in seven years that reporters were not invited to cover.
-These were among the final Atlas-Agena launches as well as the last use of LC-13 at CCAS.
+During the Cold War, the US intelligence agencies, such as the National Security Agency (NSA), were reportedly able to intercept Soviet microwave traffic using satellites such as Rhyolite/Aquacade.
+Much of the beam of a microwave link passes the receiving antenna and radiates toward the horizon, into space.
+By positioning a geosynchronous satellite in the path of the beam, the microwave beam can be received.

 The satellites had a mass of approximately 700 kg and operated in near-geosynchronous orbits over the Middle East.
 Signals were relayed to a remote NSA Earth station in Australia, Pine Gap, out of range of Soviet detection.
 From there, they would be encrypted and sent via another satellite to the NSA's headquarters at Fort Meade for analysis.

+It is believed that at least four Rhyolite/Aquacade satellites were launched from Cape Canaveral Air Force Station LC-13 between June 1970 and April 1978 on Atlas-Agena D launch vehicles, all of which sported distinctive elongated payload shrouds (presumably to house the satellite's large parabolic antenna).
+Secrecy around the program was tight and the initial Rhyolite mission in 1970 was the first space launch at Cape Canaveral in seven years that reporters were not invited to cover.
+These were among the final Atlas-Agena launches as well as the last use of LC-13 at CCAS.

 The Canyon Satellite Program was a contemporaneous, near-geosynchronous program with closer ties to the United States Air Force.